 It’s also worth noting that fiduciary liability insurance won’t cover losses due to intentional wrongdoing or criminal acts such as embezzlement.
 ERISA bonds, required under the 1974 law, ideally protect plan participants against losses from fraud or dishonesty by plan employees.

 Fiduciary liability insurance protects companies and their employees against financial losses resulting from lawsuits for mismanaging employee benefit plans.
 They may help any business offering employee benefits including retirement plans or health insurance plans.
 Even if your company honestly believes it’s acting in employees’ best interest, it may want this insurance just to ensure that’s the case.

 - Finding the right financial advisor to help you with questions about fiduciary liability insurance doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you trust you retirement plan to your employer and their partners, consider your retirement needs.
 How much money will you need for retirement?
 What will your 401(k) be worth when you stop working?
 What role will Social Security play in your retirement?
 SmartAsset’s retirement guide can help address some of these questions before you jump onto your employer’s plan.